Revd Michael Wilcockson

 Mrs Sarah Thorne

-Sarah leads the Messy Church team at St Mary’s.
-She is involved with Tots in Tow, our group for pre-school children and their parents/carers, and the Friday School Service.
+Sarah is our Children and Families Minister.
+She studied at Ridley Hall, Cambridge and now leads a team of dedicated volunteers who work with Sarah to deliver Tots in Tow, Messy Church, Baby Steps and Make Lunch Club.
+She also shares leadership at the Friday School Service with Nicola.
 Sarah feels that it is an exciting time to be part of the church family at St Mary’s, and joining in with what God is doing in the village.
 Sarah's passion is to see families encounter God’s unlimited love for them and share some of the journey He takes us all on.

 Mr John Thorne